Joker (Jack Napier): Becoming the Joker

 Years later, Napier moves up in the ranks of the Gotham City mafia, eventually becoming the right-hand-man of crime boss Carl Grissom (Jack Palance).
 He carries a deck of playing cards pierced from front to back by an earlier gunshot, and often performs sleight-of-hand with them or tosses them into his hat during idle moments.
 Napier privately dislikes Grissom, dismissing him as a "tired old man", and carries on an affair with his boss' moll Alicia Hunt (Jerry Hall).
 Grissom finds out about the affair and sets him up to be killed by Lt.
 Max Eckhardt (William Hootkins), a Gotham City Police Department cop on his payroll.
 The killing is to occur at Axis Chemicals, one of the mob's front companies, where Grissom sends Napier under the pretense of stealing incriminating documents.

 Gotham City Police Commissioner James Gordon (Pat Hingle) and the masked vigilante Batman (Michael Keaton) intervene separately, disrupting the theft.
-Napier kills Eckhardt and shoots at Batman, who deflects the bullet with one of his gauntlets so that it strikes a gauge, projecting glass shards into Napier's face.
-In pain, Napier stumbles and topples over a railing; Batman tries unsuccessfully to pull him up, and he falls into a vat of chemicals.
-He survives, but the chemicals turn his skin chalk-white, his lips red, and his hair green, while a botched attempt at plastic surgery leaves him with a permanent rictus grin.
-Driven insane by his reflection, Napier - now calling himself "Joker" - kills Grissom and takes over his criminal empire.
+Napier kills Eckhardt and shoots at Batman, who deflects the bullet with one of his gauntlets so that it ricochets back at Napier, wounding him in the face.
+Reeling from the pain, Napier stumbles and topples over a railing; Batman tries unsuccessfully to pull him up, and he falls into a vat of chemicals.
+He survives, but the chemicals turn his skin chalk-white, his lips red, and his hair green, while a botched attempt at plastic surgery leaves him with a permanent rictus grin that coincidentally makes him look like the Joker from his cards.
+Driven insane by his reflection, Napier – now calling himself "Joker" – kills Grissom and takes over his criminal empire.

-Styling himself as "The World’s First Fully-Functioning Homicidal Artist", Joker seeks revenge on Batman for his disfigurement and becomes obsessed with "outdoing" the Dark Knight, who he believes is stealing the spotlight from him.
+Styling himself as "The World’s First Fully-Functioning Homicidal Artist", Joker becomes obsessed with "outdoing" the Dark Knight, whom he believes is stealing the spotlight from him.
 Aided by his right-hand man Bob (Tracey Walter), Joker massacres the rest of Grissom's associates at a press conference and begins poisoning cosmetic products with "Smylex", a chemical agent that causes its victims to laugh hysterically as they die, leaving their corpses with a permanent smile.
-He also turns Alicia into one of his "masterpieces" by disfiguring her face and drugging her into submission; she eventually commits suicide.
+He also turns Alicia into one of his "masterpieces" by disfiguring her face and drugging her into submission; she eventually commits suicide, with Joker being unconcerned with her death, instead eyeing Vicki Vale (Kim Basinger).

-Joker also becomes obsessed with photographer Vicki Vale (Kim Basinger), and attacks her while she meets with her boyfriend, billionaire Bruce Wayne - Batman's alter ego.
+Joker becomes obsessed with her, and attacks her while she meets with her boyfriend, billionaire Bruce Wayne – Batman's alter ego.
 Believing Wayne to be harmless, Joker taunts him with his signature line and shoots him.
-Wayne survives due to a metal tray hidden under his jacket, and recognizes Napier as his parents' killer.
+Wayne survives, having been wearing makeshift body armor under his jacket, and recognizes Joker as his parents' killer.